Donald Gibb, revenge of the nerds

 EntertainmentNow

-Popular Actor Passes Away at 71 – He Will Be Missed
+Donald Gibb, Revenge of the Nerds Actor, Passes Away at 71 — He Will Be Missed

 Hollywood is in mourning as beloved character actor Donald Gibb has passed away.
-The actor, who was 71, is perhaps best known for his role as “Ogre” in “Revenge of the Nerds.”
+The actor, who was 71, is perhaps best known for his role as Ogre in “Revenge of the Nerds.”
 Additionally, he appeared in films and shows such as “Hancock,” “Step by Step,” and “Bloodsport.”
 He will be missed.

-According to TMZ and their conversation with Gibb’s son, Travis, the actor passed away on May 12 while at his home in Texas.
+According to TMZ and their conversation with Gibb’s son, Travis, the actor died on May 12 while at his home in Texas.
 Per the report, Gibb was surrounded by family and other loved ones.
 His death came as a result of various but unspecified health concerns and was not sudden.

-Tributes Are Pouring In For Donald Gibb
+Tributes Are Pouring in for Donald Gibb

 Gibb has more than 100 acting credits spanning decades in Hollywood.
 Because of this, many of his fans and some colleagues are taking to social media to pay tribute to his legacy.
 Notably, many say he was a significant part of their childhood thanks to “Revenge of the Nerds” and its sequels.

-One person said on X, “Donald Gibb was such a huge part of some of my favorite movies growing up.
+One person wrote on X, “Donald Gibb was such a huge part of some of my favorite movies growing up.
 Bloodsport especially had this strange, transportive feeling for me that I’ve carried my whole life, and Ray Jackson was a big reason why.
 ‘Anytime, anyplace, anywhere.’
 RIP.”

-Someone else wrote, “RIP Donald Gibb.
+Another fan wrote, “RIP Donald Gibb.
 He used to frequent this bar up on Broadway, I think, and if you walked in, you were encouraged to buy him a shot, at least.
 Very nice guy.”

 Another fan stated, “GenX sadness.
 Just saw a news alert that Donald Gibb passed away.
 Ogre in Revenge of the Nerds.
 Ray Jackson in Bloodsport.
 Legend.”

-He Leaves Behind A Vast Legacy
+He Leaves Behind a Vast Legacy

 Gibb got his start in Hollywood in the early 1980s with three uncredited roles.
-Per IMDB, he first played a henchman in 1980’s “Any Which Way You Can,” and then a bouncer in “Stripes” the following year.
+Per IMDb, he first played a henchman in 1980’s “Any Which Way You Can,” and then a bouncer in “Stripes” the following year.
 After that, he was also in “Conan the Barbarian,” also uncredited.

 Then, before what many would call his big break, Gibb made episodic appearances in various TV shows.
 Some are “Alice,” “Simon & Simon,” “Hardcastle and McCormick,” “The A-Team,” and “Just Our Luck.”

 His first turn in “Revenge of the Nerds” came in 1984.
 This led to his appearance in the sequel, “Revenge of the Nerds II: Nerds in Paradise,” in 1987.
 Another of his most revered roles came the following year with “Bloodsport,” where he played Jackson.
+In 1994, his character Ogre starred in the TV movie “Revenge of the Nerds IV: Nerds in Love.”

-From there, Gibb continued his decades-long career by appearing in various 1990s sitcoms, such as “They Came from Outer Space,” “Doctor Doctor,” “Amen,” “MacGyver,” and “Boy Meets World.”
-In the meantime, he returned for “Revenge of the Nerds IV: Nerds in Love.”
+Gibb’s decades-long career included various 1990s sitcoms, such as “They Came from Outer Space,” “Doctor Doctor,” “Amen,” “MacGyver,” and “Boy Meets World.”

 The actor also made a foray into soap operas with a three-episode stint on “Days of Our Lives.”
 More recently, in 2026, he appeared in “Hands” and “Secret Mountain Fort Awesome” in 2011.